Exabel/api/exabel/api/data/doc/timeseries.rst

 Time series
 ===========

-Each time series belongs to exactly one pair of a signal and an entity.
-The entity must be of the same type as defined in the signal.
+A `time series` is a series of data points with corresponding timestamps.
+Each time series in the Exabel data model is associated with one signal and one entity.
+For example, a company may have a time series for its revenue.
+That time series is then associated with that company and with the `revenue` signal.

 By walking across relationship types in the graph when creating time series models, it is possible to aggregate a signal from a set of child entities to a parent entity that does not normally have that signal.

 The resource name for a a time series is on the form ``entityTypes/ns1.entityTypeName/entities/ns2.entityName/signals/ns3.signalName`` An alternative name for the same time series is ``signals/ns3.signalName/entityTypes/ns1.entityTypeName/entities/ns2.entityName``, but the former is the canonical version which always will be returned by the server.

 List time series by entity
 --------------------------